marzocchi/zsh-notify/README.md

    The default value is 30 seconds.

-- Set application name in notification
+- Set application name in notification if set.
+  If set `AUTO` it will strip the name from message.
   (only notify-send).

         zstyle ':notify:*' app-name sh

-   The default value is zsh.
+   The default value is AUTO.

 - Set a expire time in notifications
   (only notify-send).